 instructions

-- Heat a large cast iron skillet over medium heat.
-Once hot, add ground pork with a little salt and pepper and break it up with the back of a spoon.
-Sauté for 5-7 minutes until browned and cooked through.
-Remove from pan, leaving the grease behind, and place in a bowl.
+- Brown your sausage.
+Heat a large skillet over medium heat and let it get hot.
+Add your sausage, salt, and pepper, and break it up.
+Sauté for 6-7 minutes until browned.
+Remove from the pan, leaving the grease behind, and place in a bowl.

 Kitty says